antoinebcx/ML-engineer-agent/README.md

-ML-engineer-agent automatically loads a dataset, writes the Python code to prepare the data and build a model, evaluates on relavant metrics and iterates until finding the best solution.
+ML-engineer-agent automatically loads a dataset, writes the Python code to prepare the data and build a model, evaluates on the relevant metrics and iterates until finding the best solution.

 It supports regression and classification tasks.